-You’re probably thinking there only three trimesters of pregnancy, right?
+You’re probably thinking there are only three trimesters of pregnancy, right?
 After all, “tri-“ means three but it could mean that there are five distinct three-month periods associated with pregnancy and each one affects your sex life in distinctly different ways.

 Sex and the pre-pregnancy trimester: Getting pregnant

 Consider this trimester a prep phase, where you prepare the body for conception and when you eventually start getting pregnant.
 You’ll want to stop taking contraceptives and stop using other forms of birth control.
 It probably won’t hurt to up your dietary game so you and your baby’s daddy are in tip-top health before your egg meets his sperm.
 Exercise a little more, break bad habits, start taking prenatal vitamins, and indulge in sex.
 Lots of sex.

 You will be fertile for only five or six days each month so be sure to have sex at least once on each of these days.
 These are the five days leading up to ovulation.
 Once you ovulate, the egg is only ripe for fertilization for about 24 hours.
 Have sperm in place and ready to do the deed as soon as ovulation occurs.
 The babyMed Ovulation Calculator is the perfect tool for identifying your most fertile days.

 Are there any specific positions to improve your chances getting pregnant?
 Let us tell you how to position yourselves best to improve your chances getting pregnant.

 Be sure to have sex on infertile days, too.
 Recent studies indicate semen causes the cervix to release chemicals that relax the female immune system so her body won’t attack and destroy the foreign DNA in his sperm.
 Once these little foreign invaders fertilize an egg, it becomes foreign DNA, too, as do the embryo and fetus.
 Semen helps prep the female immune system for a safe pregnancy from conception to delivery.
 Apply it lavishly.